Iași National Theatre: Architecture

 With a Neoclassic exterior and a richly decorated interior in Rococo and Baroque styles, the building is considered one of the most elegant in Romania.

 The main auditorium is organised in stalls, boxes and a balcony.
 The curtain painted by the Viennese M. Lenz, presents in the middle, an allegory of life with its three stages and, to the right side, the allegory of Romanian Unification.
 The left-hand side, painted by Lenz’s apprentice, differs from the rest of the curtain in style and colouring.

 The ceiling and the iron curtain were painted by Alexander Goltz.
 The iron curtain, which completely separates the scene from the hall, shows ornaments placed symmetrically, while the ceiling has as a narrative basis the Archetypal Story, shown in paradisiacal allegories, with nymphs and cupids framed in rococo stucco.

-The 1,418 electric lights and the chandelier with 109 Venetian crystal lamps light up a playhouse with a unique architectural personality.
+The 1,418 electric lights and the chandelier with 109 Venetian crystal lamps light up the playhouse.